bhattdrashti/SmartCV/docs/getting-started/prerequisites.md

 # Prerequisites

-## Overview
-Follow these steps before you start the SmartCV tutorials.
+Follow these steps before you start the SmartCV [tutorials](../tutorials/index.html).
 This page explains the tools you need, how to set up the project, how to run the local server, and how to confirm that SmartCV works on your machine.

 ---